 - Some A/B tests;

 The key information block has the following elements:

-- Number of visitors: the number of visitors included in the audience;
+- Number of visits: the number of visits included in the audience;

 Segmentation graph of audience